 What does a pool shock do?

-A pool shock is also known as “superchlorinating.”
 Pool shocks clean your pool when its sanitizer (chlorine or bromine) is overworked and needs to have the remnants removed from the pool, which is why regular pool shocks are so critical.
-You may want to shock your pool after specific events as well like a heavy rain storm, a big pool party, or a few small children who may or may not have accidents!
-Shocking your pool eliminates bacteria without shifting your chlorine levels and goes a long way towards keeping it balanced.
+You may want to shock or superchlorinate your pool after specific events as well like a heavy rain storm, a big pool party, or a few small children who may or may not have accidents!
+Shocking your pool on a weekly basis with non-chlorine shock eliminates bacteria without shifting your chlorine levels and goes a long way towards keeping it balanced.

 Pool Shock 101: